- 45,227 km²

 In order to prepare properly before arriving in Estonia, be properly informed about the country.

 * Check your entry and residence conditions.
-EU and EFTA Member State citizens may take up employment in Estonia under the same conditions as Estonian citizens without the need to obtain a work permit.
+A citizen of the European Union, a member state of the European Union Economic Area and Swiss Confederation (hereinafter an EU citizen) may take up employment in Estonia under the same conditions as Estonian citizens without the need to obtain a work permit.
 Information from relevant websites, such as Police and Border Guard’s website related to the right of residence.
 Contacts of migration advisers supporting foreigners, who would like to settle in Estonia are available here.

 * Take out comprehensive insurance coverage, including accident and health insurance.
 If you have health insurance from your home country, apply for a European Health Insurance Card or its replacement certificate from the relevant institution in your country.
 This will give you the right to receive medical care in Estonia.

-* Search for job vacancies in the www.tootukassa.ee, www.cv.ee, www.cvkeskus.ee and EURES portal and file your CV so that the employers you will visit can see it.
+* Search for job vacancies at the tootukassa.ee, cv.ee, cvkeskus.ee and EURES portal and file your CV so that the employers you will visit can see it.
 Have your qualification awards translated to make it easier for prospective employers?

-*Arrange your accommodation.
-The best place to start searching are the real estate websites KV.ee, city24.ee, kuldnebors.ee and 1home.eu.
+* Arrange your accommodation.
+The best place to start searching are the real estate websites kv.ee, city24.ee, kuldnebors.ee and 1home.eu (student housing and accommodation).
 They are all available in English and feature both rental and purchasable properties.
 There’s also a very useful Facebook group for connecting private landlords with tenants without getting any agency involved (a cheaper and hassle-free option).
 Of course, you can also use real estate agency services, like Pindi, RE Kinnisvara, Uusmaa, and Domus.
 More information also on eesti.ee Renting section.

 *You can get in touch with an EURES adviser in Estonia to find out more about living and working conditions in the country.